geotools/geotools/docs/user/library/render/style.rst

    :start-after: // featureTypeStyleExample start
    :end-before: // featureTypeStyleExample end

-Of note is how the PointSymbolizer will first try and use C:\images\house.gif (i.e.an external graphic) and if that fails it will use a circle (i.e.a mark).
+Of note is how the PointSymbolizer will first try and use C:\images\house.gif (i.e. an external graphic) and if that fails it will use a circle (i.e. a mark).

 Notes on handling of features: